 Yes, it’s true.
-On February 2, 1990, I got The Call from my agent.
-HarperCollins wanted to buy my first book, CANDLE IN THE WINDOW.
+On February 2, 1990, I got The Call.
+HarperCollins wanted to buy my first book, a historical romance, CANDLE IN THE WINDOW.
 The time was 3:30pm.

 MY TOP TEN POINTS OF WISDOM

 10. After ten years in the business, an author has A Well Established Career.
-After twenty, an author is an Expert, a Venerable Institution … a Crone.
-Pardon me while I go to pluck the stiff white hairs off the chin of my current manuscript.
+After twenty, an author is an Expert.
+After thirty, she’s a Venerable Institution … a Crone.
+Pardon me while I pluck the stiff white hairs off the chin of my current manuscript.

-6. I’ve published fifty-four full-length novels (soon to be fifty-five), four short stories, and six novellas.
+6. I’ve published fifty-nine full-length novels (POINT LAST SEEN, out now!), five short stories, and thirteen novellas in suspense, paranormal and historical romance.
 Some books are hard to write.
 Some books are easy.
 Some books are beloved by many.
 Some books are reviled by the vile.
 As the author I never have an idea which books will be my most popular.
 Never.
 I have to give up trying.
 Soon.

 1. I am never going to understand what people mean when they say I write funny books.
-I write serious, meaningful, emotional, sexy books that somehow get translated into funny.
+I write serious, meaningful, emotional, suspenseful books that somehow get translated into funny.

 AND THE NUMBER ONE POINT OF WISDOM CHRISTINA DODD HAS TO SHARE IS:

-1. When a Writer/Crone lies about having ten points to make but there are actually more, it’s not a lie.
+1. When a Writer/Crone says she has ten points to make but there are actually more, it’s not a lie.
 It’s “Fiction.”

 1. Nine out of ten people in the U. S. want to write a book.
 One out of that nine thinks s/he’ll do it “when s/he has a free weekend.”
 In many states, it’s a misdemeanor to kill this person.